 The investments of LAGERS system are governed primarily by an investment authority known as the "prudent person rule".
 The prudent person rule establishes a standard for all fiduciaries, which includes anyone that has authority with respect to the fund.
 The prudent person standard states that fiduciaries shall discharge their duties solely in the interest of the fund participants and beneficiaries and with the degree of diligence, care, and skill which prudent men and women would ordinarily exercise under similar circumstances in a like position.
 By permitting further diversification of investments within a fund, the prudent person standard may enable a fund to reduce overall risk and increase return.
-A summary of the asset allocation can be found on page 46 of this report.
+A summary of the asset allocation can be found on page 48 of this report.

 The prudent person rule permits the fund to establish an investment policy based upon certain investment criteria and allows for the delegation of investment authority to professional investment advisors.
 The statement of investment policy outlines the responsibility for the investment of the fund and the degree of risk that is appropriate for the fund.
 Investment advisors are to execute the investment policy in accordance with the statutory authority, the Board policy and their respective guidelines, but are to use full discretion within the policy and guidelines.
-For fiscal year 2016 investments provide a (0.2%) rate of return.
-The LAGERS annualized rate of return over the last five years was 7.6% and 6.7% over the last ten years.
+For fiscal year 2017 investments provided a 12.04% rate of return.
+The longer time periods of 5, 10 and 20 years provided returns of 9.27%, 6.16% and 7.62%, respectively.